 Campo dei Miracoli or "Square of Miracles," is an apt name for Pisa's main square.
-Also known as the Piazza del Duomo the area features a large, green open space and hosts a group of marvelous monuments that are famous all over the world.
+Also known as the Piazza del Duomo, the area features a large, green open space and hosts a group of marvelous monuments that are famous all over the world.
 The four masterpieces located in the piazza are the baptistery, the cathedral, the cemetery, and the world famous leaning tower.
-All of these monuments have had considerable influence on the art and architecture that has followed and because of this the piazza has been on UNESCO's list of World Heritage sites since 1987.
+All of these monuments have had considerable influence on the art and architecture that followed and, because of this, the piazza has been on UNESCO's list of World Heritage sites since 1987.

 Piazza del Duomo

 The Cathedral Square of Pisa is a large walled area located in the heart of the city and is known as one of the most important medieval art centers in the world.
 Partly grassed and partly paved, the area is ideal for tourists on foot, who come from all over the world to see the four major edifices that dominate the square.